Aetherinox/toasted-notifier/README.md

 <br />

-Or, if you are using several reporters (or you're lazy):
+If you're using several reporters:

 ```javascript
 // NOTE: Technically, this takes longer to require